Travel & Touring | WA Things To Do

 Next time you head south, don’t take the Bunbury bypass.
 Drive into the city instead and be surprised by the new look, new attitude and a host of new attractions.

-While it has retained the laidback charm many will remember from family holidays gone by, Bunbury has grown up.
-It’s a regional city with great bars and restaurants and a vibrant arts scene offering cultural experiences galore, as well as bountiful bays and estuaries to explore.
-And dolphins, lots of dolphins.
+While it’s retained the laidback charm many will remember from family holidays gone by, Bunbury has grown up.
+It’s a regional city with great bars and restaurants and a vibrant arts scene.
+And let’s not forget the bountiful bays and estuaries to explore.
+Oh, and there are dolphins.
+Lots and lots of dolphins.

 The port city, a mere two-hour drive from Perth, is very much a destination in its own right.
-Here are just a few reasons why you should bypass the bypass and linger in Bunbury.
+Here are just a few reasons why you should bypass the new Ring Road and drop into Bunbury.

 Dolphin delight

 Stand knee-deep in water in the Interaction Zone, where volunteers answer questions about the dolphins as you await their arrival.
-Take a 90-minute eco cruise to see them frolicking (or sleeping) in the bay or, even better, swim with them.
-An exhilarating three-hour adventure runs from November to April, with tours departing 8am every day except Tuesday.
+Or, take a 90-minute eco-cruise to see them frolicking (or sleeping) in the bay.
+If the conditions allow, you’ll be able to slide into the water to swim with them.
+The three-hour adventure runs from November to April, with tours departing at 8am every day except Tuesday.
 Bookings for all tours are essential.

-The centre also boasts aquariums replete with fish and coral, as well as interactive displays and feeding programs to engage the whole family.
+The centre also houses a cafe, aquariums replete with fish and coral, and interactive displays and feeding programs to engage the whole family.

 Dolphins swimming near a boat